-Please note: We've updated the salary data in this blog on March 2018.
+Please note: We’ve updated the salary data in this blog in May 2019.

 Every business knows they need someone to take care of IT.
 But should you hire someone, or should you outsource it?
 It really comes down to understanding how IT support fees differ from hiring someone and which produces the best outcomes.
 Plus you need to be confident that whichever way you go, you’ll get the kind of support your business needs from someone you want to work with.

 According to the Robert Half Technology website the salary range (as of May 2019) for a Network Administrator in Chicago is between $92,316 and $156,536.
 That doesn’t include benefits, training, outside consulting, bonuses, or other employee related expenses.
 Most organizations factor an additional 30% for those extras, bringing the true cost of a full time Network Administrator into the range of between $120,010 and $203,497.
 If you pay somewhere in the middle, your Network Administrator could expect $161,753 per year or $13,479 per month.

 Expect an average cost of $161,753 per year or $13,479 per month for a full time Network Administrator in Chicago.
 Check out the Robert Half Salary Calculator to find out what the cost is in your city.

 The Pros and Cons of Hiring Full Time IT Staff